Blayney–Demondrille railway line: History

 In 1993, it was written that the Lachlan Valley Railway, which operates from its base in Cowra, could face an uncertain future if the line remained suspended from operation.
 Following restoration works, in 2022 the society ran a train from its depot into Cowra station for the first time since 2009.

 Branch lines

 Eugowra

 A railway line branched from Cowra and headed west to the small township of Eugowra.
 The line opened to Canowindra on 4 July 1910 and to Eugowra on 11 December 1922.
 It mainly carried grain traffic, but also had a passenger service until 1974.

-Line Between Cowra and Demondrille was reopened in December 2009 as per a notice in the January Issue of Rail Digest but so far has not been used by LVR.
+The line between Cowra and Demondrille was reopened in December 2009 as per a notice in the January 2010 issue of Rail Digest but so far has not been used by the Lachlan Valley Railway.
 Services are currently suspended and the line is in a poor state and is unlikely to reopen.

 In June 2010 the Australian Rail Track Corporation removed three viaducts on the line which were located in Cowra.